Jurassic World Evolution 2

 Jurassic World Evolution 2 is a construction and management simulation video game developed and published by Frontier Developments.
-A sequel to Jurassic World Evolution (2018) and set after Jurassic World: Fallen Kingdom, the game was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S on November 9, 2021.
-The game received generally positive reviews from critics, who deemed it an improvement over its predecessor.
+A sequel to Jurassic World Evolution (2018) and set between Jurassic World: Fallen Kingdom and Jurassic World Dominion, the game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S on November 9, 2021.
+It received generally favorable reviews from critics, who deemed it an improvement over its predecessor.
+A sequel, Jurassic World Evolution 3, was released on October 21, 2025.